bertini36/bertini36.github.io/README.md

 ### 🔥 Application execution

-1. Install all the dependencies and bring up the project with Docker executing: `docker-compose build`
+1. Install all the dependencies and bring up the project with Docker executing: `make build`
-2. Run the server: `docker-compose up`
+2. Run the server: `make up`

 ## ✈ Deploy